 - For our goddesses who cook with or use a lot of soy sauce, buy the sodium benzoate free variety.

-- If you create products use other preservatives or no preservatives at all.
+- If you create products use other preservatives or no preservatives at all for small batches if for personal use.

 As new information and studies on the use and effects of this preservative are released, you will be the first to know.